Sexual violence is prohibited under Title IX of the Educational Amendments of 1972 and the Violence Against Women Reauthorization Act of 2013 (VAWA).

 The VAWA defines dating violence as violence committed by a person who is, or has been in, a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the following factors:

 The VAWA defines domestic violence as a pattern of abusive behavior that is used by an intimate partner to gain or maintain power and control over the other intimate partner.
 Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats of action that influence another person.
 This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure or wound someone.

-In the event you are a victim of sexual assault, your first priority it to get to a place of safety and seek medical care.
+In the event you are a victim of sexual assault, your first priority is to get to a place of safety and seek medical care.
 Seeking help from a hospital or trauma center ensures that a victim of sexual assault receives the necessary medical treatment and tests, at no expense.
 It also provides the opportunity for collection of evidence that could aid in prosecution (if chosen), that cannot be obtained later (Ideally a victim of sexual assault should not wash, douche, use the toilet or change clothing prior to a medical/legal exam.)

 Once you have received appropriate medical care, you will want to seek advice on what to do next.
 You have multiple options available to you and you will be the person who makes the decisions.

 You can consult with a police officer trained in sexual trauma to access medical care or counseling and learn about your legal rights WITHOUT having to file a police report.
-If you choose to consult with College Police, we will notify local law enforcement should you choose to file a criminal complaint.
+If you choose to consult with Campus Police, we will notify local law enforcement should you choose to file a criminal complaint.